Young and Old…

 In this lesson we look at the benefits of bringing kids into the world of beekeeping and the practical considerations in doing so.

 Being Close to Nature

 Most parents welcome the opportunity to engage their kids in nature.
 A strong awareness of the natural world in the young is positively encouraged.
 There are many ways to do this, of course, but few are as direct, hands-on and personal as a close encounter with a beehive or two!

 Seeing thousands of bees working together, in and out of the hive, is magical to kids.
 Show them the queen, find some larvae, explain how bees make honey – all of this is a new and fascinating world to a young mind.

 Embrace this and actively encourage involvement.
 As kids grow older their ability to explore the scope and value of bees expands too.
 What starts out as a brief encounter with a mysterious box in a garden or field, can often translate into life-long appreciation and involvement with science and nature.

 Once a child is comfortable around bees, there is a tremendous opportunity for you to play the role of the best science teacher they will ever know!
 As you carry out an inspection, you assess and interpret the clues that bees present to us.

 There’s a strong timeline associated with the rearing of brood.
 Explaining this to a child is a near perfect lesson in how insects reproduce.
 As kids look at eggs, larvae and pupa they build an intimate knowledge of what drives the bees streaming in and out of the hive.

 The production of honey is itself another lesson all wrapped up for delivery!
-Again, the viewing of nectar in the hive and capped honey helps a child understand the real relationship between the incoming bees bringing nectar back to the hive and the "production line" needed to store honey.
+Again, the viewing of nectar in the hive and capped honey helps a child understand the vital relationship between incoming bees bringing nectar back to the hive and the “production line” needed to store honey.